szarnyasg/ec2-bootstrap/README.md

 # ec2-bootstrap

 Script to bootstrap EC2 boxes for LDBC benchmark.
-:warning: The script puts my public keys on the machine.
+:warning: The script puts the public keys of me & a few collaborators on the machine.

 Fedora 35 x86_64 AMI: `ami-0133ad8c5d900ddef`.